Olympus E-M5 II vs Canon 60D

 The Olympus OM-D E-M5 Mark II and the Canon EOS 60D are two enthusiast cameras that were officially introduced, respectively, in February 2015 and August 2010.
 The E-M5 II is a mirrorless interchangeable lens camera, while the 60D is a DSLR.
 The cameras are based on a Four Thirds (E-M5 II) and an APS-C (60D) sensor.
-The Olympus has a resolution of 15.9 megapixel, whereas the Canon provides 17.9 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Olympus has a resolution of 15.9 megapixels, whereas the Canon provides 17.9 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Olympus E-M5 II vs Canon 60D

 The side-by-side display below illustrates the physical size and weight of the Olympus E-M5 II and the Canon 60D.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.

 The E-M5 II can be obtained in two different colors (black, silver), while the 60D is only available in black.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 60D is considerably larger (46 percent) than the Olympus E-M5 II.
 Moreover, the 60D is substantially heavier (61 percent) than the E-M5 II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.